hackreactor/javascript_401/2-higher-order-functions/README.md

 #### Iterating Over Arrays Using `each`

-1. Write `each` as seen below in your code editor.
+1. Write `each` as seen below in your code editor (Do not just copy-paste!)

    ```js
    function each(array, func) {